 That’s right – you can import a transparent background for your blog graphic!
 This means you can use shape overlays – and your background won’t show through.
 Here is a transparent.png file.
 Just save this on to your desktop and use over and over again in Picmonkey!

-Right click below in the center and click “save as” for the 100×100 transparent.png file:
+Right click below between the two lines and click “save as” for the 100×100 transparent.png file:

 3. Use your own fonts